Advantages of ADR in Workplace Disputes: Earlier the Better

 Internal Workplace Disputes: Fostering a Culture of Resolution

 Human Resources personnel are well equipped to handle these problems when involved early on and armed with clear and unambiguous instructions from management.
 Dismissing an employee at the cost of a follow-on lawsuit trades a momentary solution for a more expensive, potentially prolonged, and public battle.
-If such a trade is to be made, it needs to be thoughtfully assessed.
+If such a trade is to be made, it must be thoughtfully assessed.

 External & Client Business Disputes: The Art of Assessment